medinaahmeti/laravel-shopify-sync/README.md

 );
 ```

-You can now run sync and register webhooks.
+Run sync and register webhooks.

 ---